 Banco Delta Asia is a Macau-based bank owned by Delta Asia Financial Group.
 The bank was founded in 1935 by Au Wing Ngok, father of Stanley Au, its current chairman.
-It is the 10th largest bank in Macau, employing only 150 employees.
+It is the 10th largest of the banks in Macau, employing only 150 staff.
 Banco Delta Asia currently faces sanctions from the US Government for accepting deposits from the North Korean Government.
 These sanctions were lifted in August 2020.

 To break into investment banking, there are several important things to focus on.
 These include networking, resume, experience, and financial modeling skills.
 To learn more, explore our interactive career map:

 For banking careers, you will have a significant edge over the competition with our financial modeling courses.

-This has been a guide to the top banks in Macau.
+This has been CFI’s guide to the top banks in Macau.
 For anyone looking for a career in banking, this list is a great place to start your networking.
 Please also see these additional resources: